 - You can control and optimize all the necessary growing factors: lighting, air, humidity, water, soil, temperature, nutrients, etc.

 - You know when and how to flower your crop, which isn’t something you can control with outdoor planting.

-- In indoor cropping, you have a total control over the light exposure which again you don’t have with outdoor planting.
+- In indoor cropping, you have total control over the light exposure, which again you don’t have with outdoor planting.

-- Direct and too much exposure of light may affect some chemical reactions and enzyme activity.
+- Direct and too much exposure to light may affect some chemical reactions and enzyme activity.
 There is no chance of this when you are planting indoor marijuana.